Cargill says to open Brazil biodiesel plant this month

-SAO PAULO, Aug 23 (Reuters) - Global grains trading powerhouse Cargill Inc will open a biodiesel plant in Brazil’s Mato Grosso do Sul state by the end of August, the company’s vice president of corporate affairs in Brazil, Valeria Militelli, said on Thursday.
+SAO PAULO (Reuters) - Global grains trading powerhouse Cargill Inc will open a biodiesel plant in Brazil’s Mato Grosso do Sul state by the end of August, the company’s vice president of corporate affairs in Brazil, Valeria Militelli, said on Thursday.

 Cargill, one of the largest soybean exporters in Brazil, announced an investment of some 130 billion reais, ($64.5 million) in the plant located in the Tres Lagoas municipality in 2010.